If you’re purchasing a home, then you’re going to need a down payment.

-If you’re debt-to-income ratio is high and you’re already cutting your monthly budget pretty thin by getting a mortgage, then having a separate loan payment may make using your 401k to buy a house a very bad idea.
+If your debt-to-income ratio is high and you’re already cutting your monthly budget pretty thin by getting a mortgage, then having a separate loan payment may make using your 401k to buy a house a terrible idea.

 And even if you have plenty of money left over after paying your bills, tapping into your 401k should still be a last resort.

-Your Retirement Account Balance will be Harmed in the Long-Term
+Your Retirement could be Harmed in the Long-Term

-When borrowing from your 401k you may not be able to contribute additional funds into your account while repaying the loan.
+When borrowing from your 401k, you may not be able to contribute additional funds to your account while repaying the loan.

-If your employer offers any type of retirement contribution matches then you will not be able to take full advantage of this.
+If your employer offers any retirement contribution matches, you will not be able to take full advantage of it.

-When looking eat your retirement savings in the long-term the total amount will be less than it could be cause you’re not able to contribute for a period of years.
+When looking at your retirement savings in the long-term, the total amount will be less than it could because you cannot contribute for years.

 The tax penalty is waived if you are getting a 401k loan and are repaying the amount borrowed.

-However, if you leave your current employer for any reason you may have to repay any loans within 60 days.
-If you’re unable to repay within the window of time then you could face the 10% tax penalty.
+However, if you leave your current employer for any reason, you may have to repay any loans within 60 days.
+If you’re unable to repay within the window of time, you could face a 10% tax penalty.

 Low and No Down Payment Mortgages

-FHA Loans – FHA home loans require a low 3.5% down payment making them a very popular option.
-With a down payment this low you may not need to use your retirement account to afford the down payment.
+FHA Loans – FHA home loans require a low 3.5% down payment, making them a prevalent option.
+With a down payment this low, you may not need to use your retirement account to afford the down payment.

-VA Loans – If you’re a Veteran you could qualify for a VA home loan with no down payment.
+VA Loans – If you’re a Veteran, you could qualify for a VA home loan with no down payment.
 This is one of the greatest benefits offered to Vets in our Country.
-Not only do VA loans offer 100% financing, no mortgage insurance is required.
+Not only do VA loans provide 100% financing, but no mortgage insurance is required.